Sweden–NATO relations: May – June 2022: Declaration of intent, application

 Finnish and Swedish ambassadors submit their applications to join NATO to Secretary General Jens Stoltenberg on 18 May 2022.

 Andersson announced that Sweden would apply for NATO membership on 16 May 2022, in coordination with neighboring Finland's application.
 On 17 May 2022, Ann Linde, Sweden's foreign minister, signed Sweden's application to join NATO.
 The following day, both countries' applications were formally submitted to NATO Secretary General Jens Stoltenberg.

 The European Union announced its support for Finland and Sweden's NATO membership.

 Croatia's president Zoran Milanović stated that his country should block ratification of Sweden's accession until electoral reform measures are implemented in neighbouring Bosnia and Herzegovina, though the Foreign Minister expressed the government's support for any application.
 On 28 April 2022, Croatian Foreign Minister Gordan Grlić-Radman announced that Croatia supports Finland and Sweden's applications for membership in NATO.
-In May 2022, various governments (including those of Albania, Portugal, and Britain) and their leaders (including the presidents of France and the United States) announced support for both countries' applications.
+In May 2022, various governments (including those of Albania, Portugal, and the United Kingdom) and their leaders (including the presidents of France and the United States) announced support for both countries' applications.